 National Portrait Gallery

-With some 2300 European paintings on display, this is one of the richest art galleries in the world.
-There are seminal paintings from...
+With some 2300 European paintings on display, this is one of the world's great art collections, with seminal works from every important...

-The ‘royal parish church’ is a delightful fusion of classical and baroque styles that was completed by James Gibbs in 1726 and serves as...
+The ‘royal parish church’ is a delightful fusion of classical and baroque styles.
+It was completed by James Gibbs in 1726 and serves as...

 In many ways Trafalgar Sq is is the centre of London, where rallies and marches take place, tens of thousands of revellers usher in the...